cfe-lab/Kive/INSTALL.md

     exit
     ./manage.py syncdb --noinput

-Whether you've recreated the database or not, now run the reset command.
+Whether you've recreated the database or not, now deploy the static files and run the reset command.

+    sudo LD_LIBRARY_PATH=:/usr/local/lib ./manage.py collectstatic
     ./manage.py reset --load=demo

 You can leave the load parameter off, or set it to other fixture names, like